raspberrypilearning/cd-advanced-scratch-sushi/en/step_4.md

 ### Hiding the platforms and edges

-+ Start with the easy ones.
-The `Platforms` and `Edges` sprites both need code for appearing when the game starts and disappearing at 'Game over', so add this to each of them:
++ Start with the easiest sprites ones.
+The **Platforms** and **Edges** sprites both need code for appearing when the game starts and disappearing when they receive the `game over` broadcast, so add these blocks to each of them:

 ```blocks
     when I receive [game over  v]